stm32duino/Arduino_Core_STM32/variants/CATENA_4801/readme.txt

-This the variant directory for the Catnea 4801 device.
+This the variant directory for the Catnea 4801 family.

 For background, see the stm32duino Wiki: https://github.com/stm32duino/wiki/wiki/Add-a-new-variant-(board)